-Inquiring minds (and potential bosses) want to know if you can truly do all the things your resume and your well-meaning friends say you can do.
+Inquiring minds (and potential bosses) want to know whether you can truly do all the things your resume and well-meaning friends say you can do.

 "When you interview with a defense contractor, they understand the world you came from.
-If you are interviewing outside of that world, you may run into employers who say that they want to hire veterans but they don't understand them and they may even be afraid of them," said Wright.
+If you are interviewing outside of that world, you may run into employers who say that they want to hire veterans, but they don't understand them and they may even be afraid of them," Wright said.

-"You have to get them to see you as a person and not as a stereotype," said Wright.
+"You have to get them to see you as a person and not as a stereotype."

 Active listening prevents you from asking stupid questions and saying stupid things.
 It facilitates the conversation in a positive sense.

-"Sometimes you have to volunteer information that you sense is of importance to the employer.
-In one interview I had, the employer knew I was a single mother and I had the feeling that he was concerned about my missing work because of that fact.
-In that case, I was ok with volunteering that my mother lives with me and serves as backup child support," said Wright.
+"Sometimes, you have to volunteer information that you sense is of importance to the employer.
+In one interview I had, the employer knew I was a single mother, and I had the feeling that he was concerned about my missing work because of that fact.
+In that case, I was OK with volunteering that my mother lives with me and serves as backup child support," Wright said.

 Listening plays a big part in your interview success or lack thereof.
 Asking intelligent questions and answering them thoughtfully play equal roles.